Jaycode88/ecofriendlynetwork/README.md

 ## Credits
 ### Content
+All Product descriptions were provided by [VGANG](https://vgang.io/) All other worded content was originally created by myself and then edited and improved with suggestions from [ChatGPT](https://openai.com/chatgpt)

 ### Media
-The home page image was from [Freepik](https://www.freepik.com/) by [jcomp](https://www.freepik.com/author/jcomp)
+The home page image was from [Freepik](https://www.freepik.com/) by [jcomp](https://www.freepik.com/author/jcomp) All Product images were provided by [VGANG](https://vgang.io/) All Blog post images and the favicon were created with [DALL-E](https://openai.com/dall-e-2)

 ### Tools and Technologies used
 - [HTML](https://en.wikipedia.org/wiki/HTML)  is the backbone of web content.
 It defines the structure and content of the web pages.